 In a high incidence geographical location, the burden of diseases like tuberculosis is also very high.
 A patient presenting with massive hemoptysis is therefore presumed often to have TB.
 Antimicrobial therapy frequently starts before microbial confirmation.
 In a resource-poor setting with challenging infrastructure, confirming an aspergillus disease diagnosis by bronchoscopy or serology, therefore, is often impossible.
 Even when diagnosed, individualizing care is complicated.

-Patients with aspergilloma or chronic pulmonary aspergillosis tend to have preexisting diseased lung with compromised function.
-Therefore surgical planning requires a thorough and interprofessional evaluation involving thoracic surgeon, pulmonary and infectious disease specialist, which is challenging in a resource-poor setting.
-In a center that does not handle patients with similar profiles regularly, immediate post-operative care, as well as long term surveillance and management of complications, are challenging.
+Patients with aspergilloma or chronic pulmonary aspergillosis tend to have preexisting diseased lungs with compromised function.
+Therefore surgical planning requires a thorough and interprofessional evaluation involving thoracic surgeons, pulmonary and infectious disease specialists, which is challenging in a resource-poor setting.
+In a center that does not handle patients with similar profiles regularly, immediate post-operative care, as well as long-term surveillance and management of complications, are challenging.
 A diagnosis should prompt referral to tertiary care centers or high volume centers acquainted with the spectrum of aspergillus lung disease or metastatic disease.

 Education and raising awareness among patients with preexisting cavitary lung disease, chronic immunosuppression, or chronic debilitating health condition like severe COPD, chronic liver disease, or malnutrition is therefore important.
 All individuals with the above risk factors and their family members must seek the attention of the nearest healthcare provider with any new-onset symptoms of hemoptysis or persistent chronic fever and cough.
 Similarly, any new neurological symptoms of confusion, headache, the focal neurological deficit with accompanying fever need urgent evaluation.